 The default values of BeyondInsightPolicyIntervalMins and BeyondInsightHeartbeatIntervalMins can be shortened for testing purposes (low numbers of machines).
 Be aware that decreasing these values increases load on the BeyondInsight Event Service server.

-After deploying your Privilege Management for Windows endpoints, you should ensure that BeyondInsight is receiving heartbeats and information from them.
-Once they check in, the endpoints are shown as entries on the Assets grid in BeyondInsightas well as the Endpoint Privilege Management Agents grids.
+After deploying your Endpoint Privilege Management for Windows endpoints, ensure that BeyondInsight is receiving heartbeats and information from them.
+Once they check in, the endpoints are shown as entries on the Assets grid in BeyondInsight, as well as the Endpoint Endpoint Privilege Management Agents grids.